valevo/artificially_correct_challenge/README.md

    - SABIO emphasises the aspect of bisa as a social and cultural act; its goal is to merely provide new, unseen paths towards

 2. **Description**:

-   - so far, SABIO has only been developed and tested (not deployed yet) on the NMvW's collection which is monolingual Dutch; at the same time, all of SABIO's algorithms and interface have been
+   - so far, SABIO has only been developed and tested (not deployed yet) on the NMvW's collection which is monolingual Dutch; at the same time, all of SABIO's algorithms and interface have been built with the aim to be language independent as much as posssible (i.e. not relying, for instance, on hand-crafted language-specific corpora); a part of this challenge could be to test this by using SABIO on multilingual collections

-   - this challenge consists of experimenting with SABIO (or at least the algorithms used conists of) in mutlilingual settings
+   - this challenge consists of experimenting with SABIO (or at least the algorithms it consists of) in multilingual settings and extending SABIO with algorithms tailored for capturing bias in context of multi- or cross-lingual collections; potential tasks include:
-   - potential tasks include:
+     - analysing an originally multilingual collection in SABIO and identifying patterns of bias across the languages present in the collection
-     - analysing an originally multilingual collection with SABIO and
+     - designing extensions to SABIO, new algorithms or new dataset organisation levels, that are tailored for multilingual settings and that can facilitate comparison of bias across languages
-     - machine translating an originally monolingual collection and input
+     - machine translating an originally monolingual collection, inputting it into SABIO and analysing whether and how bias survives

 3. **Considerations**: